HallerPatrick/AI-Birds-LeveGANerator/report/notes.md

 ![alt text](images/blurry_attempts.png "Blurry Images")

 Another approach is to divide the image processing process into different images, where the game objects are not inferring with each other.

+## 15. July 2019

+### Multple image approach

+The new approach is to divide the raw level image into different images.
+For blocks, pigs, tnt and platforms.
+With 3 distinct subsets, we the generated images with GAN will be much more clear and precise (pixel wise).

+The downside is probably, that the objects are not alligned with each other.
+For this, a selection process what images "fit" together is needed.